rpominov/fun-task/docs/exceptions.md

 })
 ```

 So if `catch` callback isn't provided, we can enjoy great debugging expirience in a browser (even if we have `failure` callback).
 And in Node we can still catch exceptions in async code if we want to.
-Also notice that we use a separate callback for exceptions, so no problems with Flow etc.
+Also notice that we use a separate callback for exceptions, so we won't have to write code that have to handle both expected and unexpected failures.

-The default behaviour is to not catch exceptions.
+The default behaviour is to not catch.
 This is what we want in browser, and what also may be a legitimate option for Node.

 In Task the `catch` callback is reserved only for bug-exceptions.
-Expected exception must be wrappend in a `try...catch` block manually (see example with `JSON.parse()` above).
+Expected exception must be wrappend in a `try..catch` block manually.
 All the API and semantics in Task are designed with this assumption in mind.

 Exceptions thrown from `success` and `failure` callbacks are never catched, even if `catch` callbacks is provided.